PierreSenellart/provsql/doc/TODO/safe-query-followups.md

   UCQ(OBDD) Path* section of :cfile:`doc/source/dev/probability-evaluation.rst`.
 Three extensions to that class remain open, in increasing difficulty:
-  - **UNION inside a view** (the inlined subquery is a `setOperations` UCQ): flatten per branch with the order markers fanned across branches.
-    The class is defined for UCQs, so this is a flattening extension, not a core change; it declines gracefully today.  *Sensible next slice.*
+  - **UNION nested in an inlined subquery / view** (the inlined body is a `setOperations` UCQ): flatten per branch with the order markers fanned across branches.
+This is not really a *view* quirk -- a **top-level** `UNION` is already handled, because the planner's recursive `process_query` splits it branch-by-branch and each branch reaches the safe-query gate (`is_safe_query_candidate`, which bails on `setOperations`) on its own and is certified independently.
+The gap is only the *nested* case: a `UNION` inlined from a view / derived table lands as a `setOperations` node *inside one* safe-query candidate's scope, with no re-entry to split it, so the single global Prop.
+4.5 order cannot span the branches.
+The fix gives the nested case the per-branch treatment the top-level case gets for free; the class is defined for UCQs, so this is a flattening extension, not a core change, and it declines gracefully today.  *Sensible next slice.*
   - **Functional dependencies do not fit this builder.**  The canonical FD-tractable queries (the H-query `R(x),S(x,y),T(y)` under a PK on `S`, the two-PK triangle) have no single root class, which the detector and